heartandhandstraining/blog/_posts/2018-06-28-Maybe-I-Won-Something.md

 figured out how to do mostly just what I needed to do to meet my needs with the web "stuff."
 So, thes modes have brought me a little knowledge in a lot of areas of the computer & online world, forward movement in many avenues of the web.....

 Thank you for staying tuned.

-Update: I have checked this out, and it information very useful to me, as I have a Virtual Machine I have installed on my MacBook Air, which I have been using, but without any real training, so I will be going through this material.
-I honestly think the information must be online, or included with my VM somewhere, because this material says it is the VM manual.
-I did not know that was what CCNA certification was about.
-Hmmmmm!
-Here I go at this task!